Rolle: Politics

 In the 2007 federal election the most popular party was the SP which received 26.57% of the vote.
 The next three most popular parties were the SVP (21.74%), the FDP (13.66%) and the Green Party (12.09%).
 In the federal election, a total of 982 votes were cast, and the voter turnout was 42.2%.

 Economy

-Rolle is recently gaining popularity as a Technology company haven in Switzerland.
-Yahoo! moved its European headquarters from UK to Rolle in 2008.
-Cisco Systems also has a decent sized Research and Development site here.
+Rolle has gained popularity as a company tax haven in Switzerland.
+Yahoo! moved its European headquarters from UK to Rolle in 2008 and Ineos moved its principal executive offices to Rolle from UK in 2010, for tax reasons.
+Cisco Systems also has a decent sized Research and Development site there.

 As of In 2010 2010, Rolle had an unemployment rate of 6.4%.
 As of 2008, there were 45 people employed in the primary economic sector and about 7 businesses involved in this sector.
 388 people were employed in the secondary sector and there were 46 businesses in this sector.
 2,327 people were employed in the tertiary sector, with 275 businesses in this sector.
 There were 1,995 residents of the municipality who were employed in some capacity, of which females made up 44.0% of the workforce.